AndrewRadev/blog/_posts/2016-03-09-building-a-better-gf-mapping.md

 ---
 layout: post
-title: "Building a better gf mapping"
+title: "Building a Better gf Mapping"
 date: 2016-03-09 11:44
 comments: true
 categories: vim ember
-published: false
+published: true
 ---

 I recently started working with ember.js.
 It's a nice framework, but, like most newish technologies, Vim support is minimal.
 So, as I usually do in such cases, I started working on some tools to help me out with navigation.
 Tim Pope's [projectionist](https://github.com/tpope/vim-projectionist) helped a lot, but I wanted more, so I started building it up in what would later be published as [ember_tools](https://github.com/AndrewRadev/ember_tools.vim).